 We are a commercial-stage biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutic medicines for patients suffering from debilitating diseases with significant unmet medical need.
-Our portfolio of immune-modulating assets, ARCALYST, KPL-404 abiprabart and mavrilimumab, are is based on strong biologic rationale or validated mechanisms, target targets a spectrum of underserved cardiovascular and autoimmune conditions, and offer offers the potential for differentiation.
+Our portfolio of immune-modulating assets, ARCALYST, abiprubart and mavrilimumab, is based on strong biologic rationale or validated mechanisms, targets a spectrum of underserved cardiovascular and autoimmune conditions and offers the potential for differentiation.

 ARCALYST is an interleukin-1 α and interleukin-1 β cytokine trap.
 In 2017, we licensed ARCALYST from Regeneron, which discovered and initially developed the drug.
 Our exclusive license to ARCALYST from Regeneron includes worldwide rights, excluding the Middle East and North Africa, for all applications other than those in oncology and local administration to the eye or ear.
 We received FDA approval of ARCALYST for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years and older in March 2021.
-Recurrent pericarditis is a painful inflammatory cardiovascular disease with an estimated U.S. United States prevalent population of approximately 40,000 patients seeking and receiving medical treatment.
-ARCALYST is commercially available across the United States through a network of distributors.
+Recurrent pericarditis is a painful inflammatory cardiovascular disease with an estimated United States prevalent population of approximately 40,000 patients seeking and receiving medical treatment.
+ARCALYST is commercially available across the United States through a select network of specialty pharmacies.
 ARCALYST is also approved in the United States for the treatment of Cryopyrin-Associated Periodic Syndromes ("CAPS"), including Familial Cold Autoinflammatory Syndrome ("FCAS") and Muckle-Wells Syndrome in adults and children 12 years and older, and the maintenance of remission in Deficiency of Interleukin-1 Receptor Antagonist ("DIRA") in adults and children weighing 10 kg or more.
 We are responsible for sales and distribution of ARCALYST in all approved indications in the United States, and evenly split profits on sales, as well as third party proceeds, with Regeneron.
-In March 2023, Regeneron initiated a technology transfer of the manufacturing process for ARCALYST drug substance and we are working with Regeneron to qualify a new CDMO.
+In 2022, we granted exclusive rights to Hangzhou Zhongmei Huadong Pharmaceutical Co., Ltd. ("Huadong") to develop and commercialize ARCALYST in the Huadong Territory (as defined below).

-KPL-404 Abiprabart is an investigational monoclonal antibody inhibitor of CD40-CD154 costimulatory interaction.
-In 2019, we acquired all of the outstanding securities of Primatope Therapeutics, Inc. ("Primatope"), the company that owned or controlled the intellectual property related to KPL-404 abiprabart.
-In connection with our acquisition of Primatope, we acquired an exclusive world-wide license to KPL-404 abiprabart from Beth Israel Deaconess Medical Center, Inc. ("BIDMC").
+Abiprubart is an investigational monoclonal antibody inhibitor of CD40-CD154 costimulatory interaction.
+We hold an exclusive world-wide license to abiprubart from Beth Israel Deaconess Medical Center, Inc. ("BIDMC").
 The CD40-CD154 interaction is a key T-cell co-stimulatory signal critical for B-cell maturation, immunoglobulin class switching and Type 1 immune response.
 We believe disrupting the CD40-CD154 costimulatory interaction is an attractive approach to address multiple autoimmune disease pathologies.
-In May 2021, we announced positive final data from our Phase 1 single-ascending-dose clinical trial of KPL-404 in healthy volunteers, which evaluated safety and pharmacokinetics, as well as receptor occupancy and T-cell dependent antibody response.
-In December 2021, we initiated a Phase 2 clinical trial of KPL-404 abiprabart in rheumatoid arthritis ("RA"), which is designed to evaluate pharmacokinetics, safety and efficacy with subcutaneous administration.
-In January 2023, 2024, we announced that we had completed enrollment topline clinical data from Cohorts 1, 2 and 3 of the multiple-ascending-dose portion of such trial. trial and that the trial met its primary efficacy endpoint in Cohort 3 at the weekly dose level.
-In October 2023, April 2024, we announced that we had completed enrollment (a) topline clinical data from Cohort 4 of the third cohort RA trial and (b) our plan to initiate a Phase 2b clinical trial of the trial.
-We are currently enrolling the fourth and final cohort of the trial.
-We expect to announce data from the first three cohorts of the trial abiprabart in the first quarter of 2024 and data from the fourth cohort Sjögren's Disease in the second quarter half of 2024.
+In December 2021, we initiated a Phase 2 clinical trial of abiprubart in rheumatoid arthritis ("RA"), which is designed to evaluate pharmacokinetics, safety and efficacy with subcutaneous administration.
+In January 2024, we announced topline clinical data from Cohorts 1, 2 and 3 of the trial and that the trial met its primary efficacy endpoint in Cohort 3 at the weekly dose level.
+In April 2024, we announced topline clinical data from Cohort 4 of the RA trial.
+We are currently enrolling and dosing a Phase 2b clinical trial of abiprubart in Sjögren's Disease.

 Mavrilimumab is an investigational monoclonal antibody inhibitor targeting granulocyte-macrophage colony stimulating factor receptor alpha ("GM-CSFR α ").
 In 2017, we licensed exclusive worldwide rights in all indications to mavrilimumab from MedImmune, Limited ("MedImmune").
-We are pursuing collaborative study agreements currently evaluating potential partnership opportunities to evaluate the potential of mavrilimumab in rare cardiovascular diseases where the GM-CSF mechanism has been implicated. advance mavrilimumab's development.
-We previously evaluated mavrilimumab in giant cell arteritis ("GCA"), a chronic inflammatory disease of the medium-to-large arteries, and COVID-19-related acute respiratory distress syndrome ("ARDS").
+We evaluated mavrilimumab in giant cell arteritis ("GCA"), a chronic inflammatory disease of the medium-to-large arteries, and COVID-19-related acute respiratory distress syndrome ("ARDS").
+In 2022, we granted exclusive rights to Huadong to develop and commercialize mavrilimumab in the Huadong Territory.
+We are currently evaluating potential partnership opportunities to advance mavrilimumab's development.